MiswaQ/rock-paper-scissors/README.md

 <br>

 When the game start on the top now under the header text Rock Paper Scissors <br>
-the text Chose an Option has appared.
+the text Chose an Option has appeared.
 And now everything is starting.
 And the Start Game button is gone!
 <br>
 <br>